 Why do thieves want catalytic converters?

 Thieves can make money from these devices because they contain rare precious metals.
 According to Cars.com, this device contains platinum, palladium, and rhodium.
-The price of each of these metals has risen significantly in the past several years, although most thieves receive $50 to $500 for each item on the black market.
+The price of each of these metals has risen significantly in the past several years, although most thieves receive $50 to $500 for each catalytic converter on the black market.

 Can you drive a car without this device in your exhaust system?